ghisvail/linop/doc/source/linop.rst

 .. autofunction:: SymmetricallyReducedLinearOperator

 An obvious use case of linear operators is matrices themselves!
-The two following convenience functions build linear operators from `Pysparse
-<http://pysparse.sf.net>`_ sparse matrices and from Numpy arrays.
+The following convenience functions allows to build linear operators from various matrix-like input, such as `Pysparse <http://pysparse.sf.net>`_ sparse matrices or Numpy arrays.

 .. autofunction:: PysparseLinearOperator